MDLutoronto/jtd-edit-setup/docs/tutorial-search-edit.md

     <img src="{{ '/assets/images/tutorial-search-edit/create-pull-request.png' | relative_url }}"
           alt="Create Pull Request page"
           style="width:600px; display:block; margin:auto;">
-9. You will be prompted to a a page.
+9. You will be brought to a new page.
 There will be some automated checks that run.
 Once they pass, you can click on the `Squash and merge` button to merge your changes into the main branch.
     <img src="{{ '/assets/images/tutorial-search-edit/squash-and-merge.png' | relative_url }}"
           alt="Squash and Merge button"
           style="width:400px; display:block; margin:auto;">